Freedom of religion in Africa by country: Central African Republic

-The Constitution of the Central African Republic provides for the freedom of religion, and the government generally permitted adherents of all religious groups to worship without interference.
-The constitution prohibits what the government considers to be religious fundamentalism or intolerance, a provision that is widely perceived as targeting Muslims in the country.
-There is no state religion.
+The Constitution of the Central African Republic The constitution establishes the country as a secular state.
+It also provides for freedom of religion and equal protection under the law.

-Religious organizations and missionary groups are free to proselytize and worship throughout the country.

 Students are not compelled to participate in religious education, and they are free to attend any religious program of their choosing.
 Although the government does not explicitly prohibit religious instruction in public schools, such instruction is not part of the overall public school curriculum, nor is it common.
-Religious instruction is permitted without government interference in private schools.
-Private Catholic schools generally include 1 hour of religious education per week.

-Although witchcraft is a criminal offense punishable by execution under the penal code, most sentences are from 1 to 5 years in prison or a fine of up to $1,500 (817,836 CFA francs).
-Individuals arrested for witchcraft are generally arrested in conjunction with some other offense, such as murder.
+In the past, witchcraft has been a criminal offense punishable by execution under the penal code, but with most sentences being 1-5 years in prison or a fine of up to $1,500 (817,836 CFA francs); individuals arrested for witchcraft were generally arrested in conjunction with another offense, such as murder.

 Religious groups that the Government considered "subversive", a term not specifically defined by the government, are subject to sanctions by the Ministry of Interior.
 When imposing sanctions, the Ministry of Interior may decline to register, suspend the operations of, or ban any organization that it deems offensive to public morals or likely to disturb the peace.
 The Ministry of Interior may also intervene in religious organizations to resolve internal conflicts about property, finances, or leadership within religious groups.